CarlosAC-29/CarlosAC-29/README.md

 ### Hi there, I'm Carlos 👋
 ![](https://github.com/CarlosAC-29/CarlosAC-29/blob/main/Banner.png)

 <h3>I'm a software developer based in Cali, Colombia🌎, who is passionate about developing new technologies that may improve people's day-to-day lives.
 At this time, I'm a system engineering student at the Universidad del Valle.
-Some technologies I enjoy working with include Java, Javascript, HTML5, CSS, and Reactjs.</h3>
+Some technologies I enjoy working with include Java, JavaScript, HTML5, CSS, and ReactJS.</h3>

 <li>Software developer from SENA (Colombia) 💻
 <li>Looking foward to be part of web apps collaborations 👍